Paying for the Program's Technical Training

 NC-Expert provides the best Return-on-Investment in the training market and our average per-class fee for officially-approved instructor-led training is the lowest currently available!

-At the commencement of the program, the Employer and the Apprentice can decide, between them, how to apportion the costs of technical training: the Employer will probably pay 100% but, under certain circumstances, may request to be reimbursed a portion of the cost by the Apprentice*.
+At the commencement of the program, the Employer and the Apprentice can decide, between them, how to apportion the costs of technical training: Employers usually pay 100% but, under certain circumstances, may request to be reimbursed a portion of the cost by the Apprentice.

 Benefits to the Employer / Return on Investment